Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Clemson vs. North Carolina matchup.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Clemson vs. North Carolina matchup.

 Clemson vs. North Carolina Game Info